 What are Dental Implants?

-For tooth replacement this is the best permanent and most effective proven technically advanced solution and in many cases the only logical choice of restoration of all functions of teeth and supporting bone structure.
+For tooth replacement, this is the most effective, technically advanced solution, offering proven permanent results and in many cases, the only logical choice to restore all function of the teeth and supporting bone structure.

 Reasons for Dental Implants: